mixophrygian/browser_history_mcp/README.md

 # Browser History MCP Server

 A Model Context Protocol (MCP) server that provides access to browser history data for analysis and insights.
+Built using the official [python mcp sdk](https://github.com/modelcontextprotocol/python-sdk) and intended for local integration with Claude Desktop, for personal use.

 ## Features

-- Query Firefox browser history
+- Query Firefox and/or Chrome browser history
 - Group browsing sessions
 - Categorize websites by type
 - Analyze domain frequency